A-Cobra/teaching/SQL/complex-queries-1/README.md

    **Solution:** [Click here to view the solution](./scripts/solutions/2.sql)

 3. **Select the top 3 courses that are not finished the most by students which acquired the course via a subscription.
-The course has to be filmed by an author that is not active.
-Additionally, the course has to be from a department that was founded posterior to 2000**
+The course has to be filmed by an author that is active.
+Additionally, the course has to be from a department that was founded prior to 2010**

    **Description:** NOT NEEDED